Monthly Tech-Tip from Tony Hansen SignUp

 The body is Plainsman M390.
 Firing is the cone 6 PLC6DS schedule.
 Each horizontal row is a commonly-used base glaze.
 The top one is an MgO matte, the next one down is a calcium matte, row 3 is G2926B glossy and row 4 is Ravenscrag Slip+frit.
 The two mattes behave very differently from each other with the additions of opacifier.
 Thickly applying an opacified glaze will obviously affect visual character (column 4).
 Tin oxide fires whiter than zircon (e.g. Zircopax).
 If you like the G2934 recipe, consider the G2934Y variant for better melting.

-Tin is super expensive, so how much should you use in a clear glaze to get a white?
-It is a trade-off of cost and whiteness.
-Nothing else can make a glaze this white and opaque and these low percentages.
-Consider this: A tin-opacified glaze may only need to be half as thick as a zircon opacified one.
-Tin has other advantages over Zircopax.
-First, the percentage required could be half or one third.
-That takes us down to four or six times less tin being needed (Zircopax is five times less expensive at time of writing).
-These two factors mean thermal expansion mis-fits between body and glaze start off four or six times less likely to produce shivering or crazing!
-And tin affects the melt fluidity and thermal expansion half as much.
-On these samples, the higher percentage of tin seems to produce an even better glossy surface.
-Crawling is a classic issue with high-zircon glazes (because it impedes melt fluidity, that is what holds super thickly applied majolica glazes on the ware).
+These samples illustrate 4, 5, 6 & 7% tin oxide added to a transparent.
+Tin is super expensive (Zircopax costs five times less at time of writing).
+But consider some advantages of tin.
+It creates a whiter glaze.
+A tin-opacified glaze may only need to be half as thick as a zircon-opacified one.
+Only half the percentage is required in recipes.
+Tin does not reduce the glaze's thermal expansion as much.
+On these samples, the higher percentages of tin seem to produce an even better glossy surface.
+Tin is less likely to cause crawling, a classic issue with high-zircon glazes (it impedes melt fluidity, that is what holds super thickly applied majolica glazes on the ware).
 Tin is the opposite; even though this recipe is high in strontium, and thus has a high surface tension, there is no indication of crawling with the tin addition.
 A final issue is cutlery marking, a common problem with zircon-opacified glazes.
 But not with tin oxide.

 Links